ilia144000/RANNTA-DeFi-Router/README.md

 ## 🔍 Overview

-The **RANNTA DeFi Router** introduces a missing protocol primitive for
+The **RANNTA DeFi Router** introduces a missing DeFi primitive in
 **The Open Network (TON): a unified intelligence layer for multi-DEX
-price discovery, best-path routing, and liquidity analysis.**
+price discovery, routing, and liquidity evaluation.**

-TON currently operates with two major DEXs — **STON.fi** and **DeDust** —
+TON currently relies on two major DEXs — **STON.fi** and **DeDust** —
 yet lacks a shared routing surface, a consolidated price engine,
-or any mechanism for wallets and dApps to evaluate swap efficiency.
+and mechanisms for wallets or dApps to assess swap efficiency.

-RANNTA Router fills this structural gap with a lightweight, extensible public service:
+RANNTA Router fills this structural gap through a lightweight, extensible public service:

 - `/prices` → unified TON/USDT pricing
-- `/route` → best-path analysis across DEXs
+- `/route` → best-path routing across DEXs
-- `/health` → service status
+- `/health` → operational heartbeat
 - minimal monitoring UI

-> ⚠️ **Important**
-> This repository exposes only the **integration layer**.
+> ⚠️ Only the **integration layer** is public.
-> All strategic routing logic, liquidity weighting, predictive heuristics,
+> All strategic logic — liquidity weighting, heuristics, multi-route splitting,
-> and split execution mechanisms remain private and proprietary.
+> and predictive modeling — is proprietary to the RANNTA Protocol.

 ---

 ## 🧠 Why This Project Exists — TON’s Missing DeFi Component

-As TON grows, several core DeFi primitives remain absent:
+As TON accelerates in adoption, several critical DeFi components remain absent:

-1. No aggregator or unified price engine
+1. No intelligent swap aggregator
-2. No routing intelligence for wallets
+2. No unified and reliable pricing engine
-3. No cross-DEX liquidity scoring
+3. No liquidity scoring or market-depth analysis
-4. No public API for consolidated market insight
+4. No predictive modeling for slippage or large swaps
-5. No heuristics for large-swap impact or slippage prediction
+5. No open routing API for developers and analytics platforms

-These limitations affect:
+These gaps impact:

 - wallets
 - NFT marketplaces
-- analytics dashboards
+- DeFi dashboards
-- algorithmic trading bots
+- trading bots
-- TON DeFi developers
+- TON ecosystem developers

-The **RANNTA Router** is designed to become the shared, scalable
+The **RANNTA Router** is designed to become a shared, scalable
-**liquidity intelligence layer** for the TON ecosystem.
+**liquidity intelligence layer** for the TON network.

 ---

-## 🧩 Architecture (Public Layer)
+## 🧩 Architecture (Public Layer Only)

 Client / Wallet / Marketplace
 │